 CPT, HCPCS, and ICD-10 Codes for Breast Reconstruction Under NCD 64

-NCD 64 does not list specific CPT, HCPCS, or ICD-10 codes.
-This is not unusual for older national coverage determinations — CMS sometimes issues policy-level coverage rules without enumerating the procedure codes that fall under them.
+The policy document for NCD 64 does not list specific CPT, HCPCS Level II, or ICD-10-CM codes.
+This is not uncommon for older NCDs — coverage determinations at the national level sometimes establish the coverage principle without specifying the procedure codes used to bill for the service.

 Get the Full Picture